Dario-Rosa85/simple_quantum_algorithms/README.md

 # simple_quantum_algorithms
- We will implement some simple quantum algorithms using Qiskit
+ The goal of this repository is to implement some simple quantum algorithms using Qiskit.
+ We will start with some very simple examples which will show how to write a code to find the ground state of a quantum system, composed by two qubits, using the so-called variational quantum eigensolver (VQE).